AnthonyDiGirolamo/airline-themes/README.md

 ## Installation

 These themes require the `evil` and `powerline` packages.
-You can install via melpa or clone this repo into your load-path then in your `init.el`:
+You can install via melpa or clone this repo into your load-path then add the following to your `init.el`:

     (require 'airline-themes)
     (airline-themes-simple)